theblitz/ObservableCollections/README.md

 The properties will only have relevant values.
 If no value applies to the property for the method called then the equivalent value will be null

-Note:
+**Note:**

-The called will happen BEFORE control is returned to the code that called the method that made the change.
+The callback will happen BEFORE control is returned to the code that called the method that made the change.
 You have to use the above values if you wish to see the values returned from the method.

 ### Example